guilhemmarchand/TA-jira-service-desk-simple-addon/docs/userguide.rst

 - This md5 hash is compared with records stored in the backlog collection
 - Shall the md5 hash be matching, the JIRA issue key reference is extracted from backlog KVstore
 - As the JIRA dedup option is enabled, the Python backend will add a new comment to this JIRA issue, instead of creating a brand new issue with the entire same content
-- The content os the comment can be modified (defaults to: New alert triggered: <issue summary>) by defining a field named "jira_update_comment" as port of the search results
+- The content of the comment can be modified (defaults to: New alert triggered: <issue summary>) by defining a field named "jira_update_comment" as part of the search results
 - If the field jira_update_comment exists, its content will automatically be added as the comment

 **The Overview dashboard exposes tickets that have been updated due to deduplication as "success_update" rather than "success" for a standard creation:**